chensong1995/numpy-tutorial/README.rst

 some time before masterizing it fully (if even possible).

 However, in the present case (counting neighbours if you remember), we won't use broadcasting (uh ?).
-But we'll use vectorize computation using the following code::
+But we will use vectorize computation using the following code::

   >>> N = np.zeros(Z.shape, dtype=int)